 Students are expected to follow the classroom rules, campus rules, and rules listed in the Student Handbook and Student Code of Conduct.
 Teachers and administrators are responsible for taking disciplinary action based on a range of discipline management strategies that have been adopted by the district.
-Other employees that have concerns about a particular student's conduct should contact the classroom teacher or campus principal.
+Other employees that have concerns about a particular student's conduct should contact the classroom teacher or dean of student services.